NSW Climate and Energy Action

 Project summary

 Boorabee Farm Biodiversity Restoration Project will sequester carbon and restore habitat for threatened species including the endangered koala, glossy-black cockatoo, the spotted-tailed quoll, and several threatened plant species.
-Two areas will be fenced and revegetated with native species including koala food and habitat trees on 10 ha of land.
-The project area has previously been used for banana cropping and grazing, and reforesting the land will contribute to an important vegetation corridor which connects to the Gondwana Rainforests of Australia World Heritage Areas on the surrounding NSW Border Ranges.
+Two areas (10 ha in total) will be fenced and revegetated with native species, including koala food and habitat trees.
+The project area was previously used for banana cropping and grazing.
+Reforesting the land will contribute to an important vegetation corridor that connects with the Gondwana Rainforests of Australia World Heritage Areas on the surrounding NSW Border Ranges.

 This project is expected to generate 7,500 ACCUs over its lifetime.